ernieayala/ernies-modern-layout/README.md

 There is also a "compact mode" and the ability to change the primary color.

-Covers most UI items that are not in a modal/popup etc.
+Covers most UI items but still a huge work in progress.
+There is a ton of redundant CSS but this is because I don't want to step on the globals just yet.

 Will cover more parts of the app as time goes on.